sainttx/Holograms/README.md

 Usage
 --------
-This subcommands for this plugin are as follows:
+The subcommands for this plugin are as follows:

 * `/holograms addline <hologramName> <textToAdd>`
 * `/holograms create <hologramName> <initialText>`